gsusI/Dockerized-WordPress-Deployment-with-Ansible/README.md

 If you use this project in your own work, please include the following attribution:

-> This project uses code from [Dockerized WordPress Deployment](https://github.com/gsusi/yourrepository) by [Your Name].
+> This project uses code from [Dockerized WordPress Deployment with Ansible](https://github.com/gsusI/Dockerized-WordPress-Deployment-with-Ansible) by [Jesus Iniesta].

-Replace [Your Name] and the GitHub URL with your own details.

 ## Contributing